-The mover will not only take an inventory of what you’re shipping, but also assess access to your home and other things that might make the move a bit harder.
+not only take an inventory of what you’re shipping, but also take a look at accessibility to your home and other things that might make the move a bit harder.
 For example, if you’re on the fourth floor of an apartment building with no elevator, or if they have to park the truck a couple blocks away so they won’t block traffic, it will cost more.
-Do not use any company that says an in-home survey is not necessary and do not use any company that wants to charge you for this assessment.
+We highly advise against using a company that says an in-home survey is not necessary, or that wants to charge you for this assessment.

-The quote cost is typically based on the weight or volume of the goods you’re shipping, and can sometimes be based on both.
+The quoted cost is typically based on the weight or volume of the goods you’re shipping, and can sometimes be based on both.
 It also captures what services are included.

 Your quote will also include the estimated time it will take your stuff to reach its destination once it’s been packed up.
 Shipments will differ in the frequency they go out, depending on the company you’ve hired, where you are shipping from, and where you are shipping to.
 For example, on a busy route like New York to London, your shipment should leave the port fairly quickly.
 If you’re heading from New York to Fiji it might sit in a warehouse for a while until there’s enough to fill a whole container.
 Make sure you ask the company when it’s likely to ship out.

 Note that a quote is not always the final price you’ll pay: you won’t be charged until your goods are actually picked up and weighed/measured at the mover’s warehouse.If the final price does end up being more than the quote, the mover should have a legitimate reason for the increase (for example, you added some items to the shipment that weren’t included in the survey).